Home Adoption of 3D Printing 3D Printing for Food industry

 Plantish secures $12.45 million in seed funding to advance 3D printed, plant-based salmon fillet

 So far, the only company that specialised in developing plant-based fish using 3D printing technology was Vienna-based Revo Foods, formerly known as Legendary Vish.
-The potential of this market has raised the interest of another group of...
+The potential of...

 Colgate and Nourish3D to provide 3D Printed Supplements for Oral Health